JJ1BBY/JJ1BBY.github.io/allposts.md

   {% endfor %}
 </ul>

-{% for categories in site.categories %}
+{% for categorie in site.categories %}
   <h3>{{ categories[0] }}</h3>
   <ul>
     {% for post in categories[1] %}